 Reproductive Rights – 6036

 The age-old debate on the rights of individuals to sexual determination and reproductive autonomy rages on.
 It grows more contentious as new technology and heated political confrontations alter the playing field.
 This course, using cases, statutes, and ancient and contemporary critical writings, examines the legal foundations and social implications of regulating contraception, abortion, pregnancy, childbirth, and assisted reproduction.
 It addresses access, funding, the rights of men, women, minors, fetuses, and government.
-It deals with ethical considerations, and international perspectives, as well.
+It also explores ethical considerations and international perspectives.